 In The One Thing, author Gary Keller suggests you ask yourself, “What is one thing I can do that would make everything else less important or unnecessary?”

 Everyone encounters a slump at least once in their lives, but what differs from person to person is how they handle it.
-There are many ways that you can increase your motivation when you’re in a slump.
-You can start with these 15 tips on how to increase your motivation to help you overcome that slump and be the best that you can be.
+There are many ways that you can improve motivation when you’re in a slump.
+You can start with these 15 tips on how to increase motivation to help you overcome that slump and be the best that you can be.

 - How to Crush Your Lack of Motivation and Always Stay Motivated